 IN FORENSIC ACCIDENTOLOGY "LEGAL ACCIDENTOLOGY"

-The Seedbed in Forensic Accidentology "JURIDICAL ACCIDENTOLOGY" emerges as a space for study and analysis dedicated to the scientific investigation of accidents and their impact in the forensic field.
-In a context where traffic, work and domestic accidents represent a constant concern for public safety and justice, this hotbed is established as a place to deepen the understanding of the causes and consequences of these events.
+The Hotbed in Forensic Accidentology called «LEGAL ACCIDENTOLOGY» It emerged as a space for study and analysis dedicated to the scientific investigation of accidents and their impact on the forensic field.
+In a context where traffic, work-related, and domestic accidents represent a constant concern for public safety and justice, this center is established as a place to deepen our understanding of the causes and consequences of these events.

-Made up of students and professionals interested in forensic science and road safety, the purpose of the seedbed is to contribute to the development of specialized knowledge in the area of accidentology, train future experts in the collection and analysis of evidence at the scene of the accident, and promote rigorous and ethical investigative practices in the study of accidents.
+It is comprised of students interested in forensic science and road safety, and its purpose is to contribute to the development of specialized knowledge in the field of accident research, train future experts in the collection and analysis of evidence at the scene of an accident, and promote rigorous and ethical investigative practices in the study of accidents.

 IN FORENSIC ACCIDENTOLOGY "LEGAL ACCIDENTOLOGY"